SIDS Facts

 • SIDS has a strong temporal association to vaccines, which are given to infants during the peak ages of SIDS.

-• Risk factors for SIDS include: prematurity, low birth rate, twin, male, formula feeding, overwrapping and overheating, African American, nicotine exposure, drug use in parent, prone sleeping position, sleeping on sofa, recent doctor visit, mild illness prior to death, NICU admission.
+• Risk factors for SIDS include: prematurity, low birth rate, twin, male, anemia, formula feeding, overwrapping and overheating, African American, nicotine exposure, drug use in parent, prone sleeping position, sleeping on sofa, recent doctor visit, mild illness prior to death, NICU admission.

 • Iceland, another country with one of the lowest SIDS rates in the world, also doesn’t vaccinate until after 3 months of age.